afnan-m/CMPE363Project/README.md

 6) websiteSourceCode file includes the html source code to create the website and it was created using Visual Studio then published to the Azure webapp.

-Additionally, a load balancer and virtual machines along with the required Virtual Network,  Public IP, NAT Gateway, Network Security Group, and other necessary resources were created using Azure portal interface.
+Additionally, a load balancer and virtual machines along with the required:
+- Virtual Network
+- Public IP
+- NAT Gateway
+- Network Security Group

+And other necessary resources were created using Azure portal interface.